 Smart Growth Guidelines for Sustainable Design and Development

-How and where communities locate, design, and develop affordable housing affects their overall approach to growth as much as it does the household budgets of their residents.
-Communities that seek to grow and develop more sustainably can begin by asking themselves the following questions:
+How and where communities locate, design, and develop affordable housing affects their overall approach to growth as well as the household budgets of the residents in that housing.
+Communities that seek to grow and develop more sustainably can ask themselves the following questions: